DEVELOPING A SERVANT’S HEART

 I will choose to be wise and generous with my actions.
 I will choose to be grateful for what I can accomplish – and by God’s eternal grace, I will choose to have a servant’s heart.

 Erin is a grateful follower of Jesus, navigating the different stages of life through the eyes of chronic illness.
-She has a passion for empowering others by encouraging them to trust God in even the most difficult of circumstances.
-Erin and her husband, along with their two young boys live purposefully and passionately living out their faith and loving their neighbors.
+She has a passion for empowering others by encouraging them to trust God even in the most difficult of circumstances.
+Erin and her husband (along with their two young boys) are purposeful and passionate in living out their faith and loving their neighbors.
 Her other passions include freelance writing, loom knitting, and fishing!